 - Repose Gray is not a typical ‘fresh’ gray, you’ll see the softness of it compared to the more cool vibe of Gray Owl

-- Repose Gray is a bit ‘softer’ feeling than many gray paint colors because of it’s taupe undertones
+- Repose Gray is a bit ‘softer’ feeling than many gray paint colours because of its taupe undertones

 Repose Gray has an LRV of 60

 What does this mean to you?
 Well, it means diddly-squat if you don’t know what LRV means!
-LRV basically refers to the amount of light a color either absorbs or reflects back into the room.
+LRV basically refers to the amount of light a colour either absorbs or reflects back into the room.
 On a scale of 1-100, colors that are below 50 tend to absorb light and are a bit heavier/darker feeling.
-Colors that are above 50 tend to be brighter colors that reflect light back into the space, adding a nice energy and vibrancy.
+Colours that are above 50 tend to be brighter colours that reflect light back into the space, adding a nice energy and vibrancy.

 If you want to learn (in layman’s terms) about LRV, check this article out LRV – What Do The Numbers Mean?